rancher/rke2-docs/docs/networking/basic_network_options.md

 title: Network Options
 ---

 Kubernetes requires installation of one or more CNI Plugins to provide Pod networking.
 RKE2 bundles four primary CNI Plugins: Canal, Cilium, Calico, and Flannel.
 Only Calico and Flannel support Microsoft Windows.
 RKE2 also includes Multus as a secondary CNI Plugin, which must be enabled alongside a primary CNI Plugin.
-For more information, see the [Multus and SR-IOV](multus_sriov.md) documentation.
+For more information, see the [Multus](multus_sriov.md) documentation.

 Canal is the default CNI Plugin, but all bundled plugins are supported.
 Bundled CNI Plugins are installed via Helm chart, and can be customized by deploying a HelmChartConfig with additional chart values.
 For more information on using HelmChartConfig resources, see the [Helm Integration](../add-ons/helm.md) documentation, and the CNI-specific examples provided below.